POLISH IMMIGRATION TO AMERICA

 by Steve Szabados

-find the answers.
+to find the answers.
 This book discusses the history of Poland and gives some insights to possible answers to the questions about your ancestors' immigration.
-All three Polish partitions are covered
+All three Polish partitions are

 Stephen Szabados, is also the author of “Memories of Dziadka,” “Finding Grandma’s East European Ancestors,” and “Polish Genealogy: 4 Easy Steps.”
 He is a noted genealogy lecturer

 researcher, and a regular columnist in the Polish American Journal.

 6 x 9, 125 pages, sc.